 “I dunno.
 For some meal she cooked them.
 Erin was pretty mad about it at the time.”

 Oh my god.
 She didn’t.
 They didn’t.
-I stare at the flowers as Erin goes over to them in horror.
+I stare in horror at the flowers as Erin goes over to them.
 Golden flowers.
 Is it too much of a leap of logic to assume…?

 “Did she think they were golden coins?”